xaccc/Communicator-for-Android/README.md

 its list of users.
 You have two options for providing this interface.

-1. Compile the App as-is and try it out with the default usernames/passwords at our public instance: https://sightcall-communicator.herokuapp.com
+1. Compile the App as-is and try it out with the default usernames/passwords at our public instance: https://sightcall-communicator.herokuapp.com (Not working)

-2. Run you own instance of "Communicator-for-Rails" (https://github.com/sightcall/Communicator).
+2. Run you own instance of "Communicator-for-Rails" (https://github.com/fahadgudu/Communicator).
 We recommend getting a free [Heroku](http://heroku.com) account to get started.

 Communicator-for-Android is easy to clone and compile.
 Read on!